- About Overview

 A virtual graduation walk

-Vice Dean Sharon Youmans, PharmD ’85, MPH, narrated the virtual graduation walk as “Pomp and Circumstance Marches” played.
+Vice Dean Sharon L. Youmans, PharmD ’85, MPH, narrated the virtual graduation walk as “Pomp and Circumstance Marches” played.
 Each member of the Class of 2020 had their name read aloud, accompanied by a slideshow featuring student portraits, photos of friends and family, and meaningful quotes.

 The ceremony concluded with Kishi leading the graduates in the Oath of a Pharmacist, which they first recited in 2016 in their White Coat ceremony.